WillBrock/JiraTool/README.md

 # Jira command line tool

-Allows viewing, editing, updating and deleting jira content as if it was done on the Jira website.
+This is an experimental command line tool that allows viewing, editing, updating and deleting jira content as if it was done on the Jira website.

 ## Features

 * View issue data
+* View issues from JQL query
 * Update/Add/Delete issue data
-* View issues from JQL query
-* Create new issues
-* View issues by user
+* Transition issues
-* Update/Add versions

 # Install